Faye Kellerman: Early life

-Kellerman was born in St. Louis, Missouri.
-She attended UCLA, where she earned a bachelor of arts in mathematics in 1974.
-Four years later, she received her doctorate of dental surgery, but she has never practiced dentistry and was a housewife before publishing her first novel.
+Kellerman was born on July 31, 1952, in St. Louis, Missouri.
+She attended UCLA, where she earned a Bachelor of Arts in mathematics in 1974.
+In 1978, she received her doctorate of dental surgery, but she has never practiced dentistry and was a housewife before publishing her first novel.
 In a 1997 essay, she says she cannot pinpoint the metamorphosis from dentist to writer of detective fiction, but several factors that steered her toward mystery writing were: "a desire for justice, a suspicious nature, an overactive imagination, and of course, a penchant for the bizarre."

 Personal life

 Kellerman is a practicing Orthodox Jew, as are her husband and son, novelists Jonathan Kellerman and Jesse Kellerman, respectively.
 Her writing frequently deals with Jewish themes and characters, incorporating them into the framework of the traditional mystery.
 The Peter Decker books, for example, center on a police detective raised as a Southern Baptist, who returns to his Jewish roots after falling in love with Rina Lazarus, an Orthodox Jew, while investigating a rape that took place near a yeshiva.

 The Kellermans are the only married couple ever to appear on the New York Times bestseller list simultaneously (for two different books).
-They have four children; a son, Jesse, and three daughters, Rachel, Ilana, and Aliza.
-Their oldest child, Jesse, is a bestselling novelist and award-winning playwright.
-Their youngest, Aliza Kellerman, co-wrote Prism (2009), a young adult novel, with her mother.
+They have four children.
+Their youngest child, Aliza Kellerman, co-wrote Prism (2009), a young adult novel, with her mother.

 Plagiarism lawsuit

-In 1999 Kellerman sued the writers of the 1998 film Shakespeare in Love, whom she claimed stole the plotline from her 1989 novel The Quality of Mercy, in which Shakespeare romances a Jewish woman who dresses as a man, and attempts to solve a murder.
+In 1999, Kellerman sued the writers of the 1998 film Shakespeare in Love, who she claimed stole the plotline from her 1989 novel The Quality of Mercy, in which Shakespeare romances a Jewish woman who dresses as a man, and attempts to solve a murder.
 Miramax Films spokesman Andrew Stengel derided the claim, filed in the US District Court six days before the 1999 Academy Awards, as "absurd", and argued that the timing "suggests a publicity stunt".
 An out-of-court settlement was reached.